moleculerjs/site/source/docs/0.13/runner.md

 It loads all `*.service.js` files from the `my-services` folder (including sub-folders too).

 ### Glob patterns
-If you want to be more specific, you can use glob patterns as well.
-It could be useful if you want to load all services, but skip some other ones.
+If you want to be more specific, use glob patterns.
+It is useful when loading all services except certain ones.

 ```bash
 $ moleculer-runner services !services/others/**/*.service.js services/others/mandatory/main.service.js